vobi-io/vobees-doc/docs/installation.md

 By default, a browser window will open at http://localhost:3000.

 Congratulations!
-You have just created your first Vobees site!
+You have just created your first Docusaurus site!
 Browse around the site to see what's available.

 ## Build

-Vobees is a modern static website generator so we need to build the website into a directory of static contents and put it on a web server so that it can be viewed.
+Docusaurus is a modern static website generator so we need to build the website into a directory of static contents and put it on a web server so that it can be viewed.
 To build the website:

 ```bash npm2yarn
 npm run build